movidius/ncappzoo/apps/street_cam/README.md

 # Introduction
 The street_cam application is an object recognition and classification program.
 It uses two the NCS devices along with TinyYolo and GoogLeNet to take a video stream and for each frame of video first it will get bounding boxes for objects via TinyYolo then it will use GoogLeNet to further classify the objects found.
 It depends on the caffe/TinyYolo and caffe/GoogLeNet appzoo examples.
+Only objects that would be found in the street are considered.
 The provided Makefile does the following:
 1. Builds both TinyYolo and GoogLeNet from their respective directories within the repo.
 2. Copies the built NCS graph files from TinyYolo and GoogLeNet to the current directory.
+3. Downloads some sample traffic video files.
-3. Runs the provided street_cam.py program which creates a GUI window that shows the camera stream along with labels and boxes around the identified objects.
+3. Runs the provided street_cam.py program which creates a GUI window that shows the video stream along with labels and boxes around the identified objects.

 # Prerequisites
 This program requires: